The 10 Best Beginner Heroes for Dota 2

 4. Sven

-Sven is fairly similar to Wraith King in that he’s a pretty straight forward hero to play.
+Sven is fairly similar to Wraith King in that he’s a pretty straightforward hero to play.
 Plus, they’ve both got similar attack swing times(and even poses), which means that you won’t have a hard time adjusting from one hero to the other.

 Sure, you might have to press more buttons for Sven — Storm Bolt (Q), Warcry (E)and God’s Strength (R) are all active skills — but he’s also arguably a lot tankier, and once his God’s Strength buff is on, he’s the sort of hero that no one really wants to face off against with.
-Also, in lower ranks, you’d be surprised as to how many players will try to challenge you at the peak of your ultimate.
+Also, in lower ranks, you’d be surprised to how many players will try to challenge you at the peak of your ultimate.

 With a fairly simple optimal skill build and item build to follow, the strength-hero Sven is really easy to play and yet, has huge potential to do a lot of damage.